giselcgomez/resturant-app/README.md

 * > npm run build
 * > npm run develop

-### After the first run use the following for the Backend
+### RUN THIS After the first TIME TO run the Backend
 * > nvm use 12.0.0
 * > npm install
 * > npm run start